ardura/Subhoofer/README.md

     ● 3: A Modified 7 harmonic stack from Duro Console that favors non octave harmonics

-    ● 4.
-Harmonics added in from a tanh transfer function pretending to be tape
+    ● 4: Harmonics added in from a tanh transfer function pretending to be tape

+    ● 5: Another Renaissance inspired preset but skipping the first two harmonic multiplications

+    ● 6: Custom Harmonic Sliders for user to create their own tones

 ● Sub Gain - Gain for the subharmonic generator